digitalcredentials/wallet-attached-storage-spec/spec.md

 * Advanced sharing conditions are also desireable (such as "this share expires after X amount of time" or "this is a one-time share, and will expire after the first successful read request")

+#### A Plurality of Data Formats and Protocols

+* Spec needs to support the storage of any kind of data -- binary files and objects, structured documents such as JSON or CBOR, contents of relational database tables, graphs, and anything else, all using the same unified metadata, sharing and permission mechanisms.

+* Storage-side schema enforcement is available but not required.

+* Spec needs to be able to support multiple protocols and APIs, such as HTTP, JSON-RPC, DIDComm, local client APIs, and more.

 #### Stored data is opaque to the storage provider